hiddenswitch/Spellsource/client/docs/DefaultApi.md

 Updates the deck by adding or removing cards, changing the hero class, or renaming the deck.
+Also gives players the ability to set special gameplay attributes (like the Signature) for the deck.

 ### Example
 ```java